josh-davis-git/ps-authorization-authentication-dotnetcore/README.md

 # ps-authorization-authentication-dotnetcore
 ## Course work from Pluralsight's Authentication &amp; Authorization in ASP.NET Core By Robert Guijt

 ## General Overview of Content Covered:
   #### Authentication
   #### Utilization of Centralized Authentication
   #### Applying Authorization

-## Granual Scope of Course
   #### Claims-Based Authentication &amp; Authorization
   #### Identity Cookie
   #### ClaimsPrincipal

 ## Different between Claims-based Authentication &amp; Authorization:
   #### Authentication: go to hotel with reservation, ask for id, because they need to make sure you are who you see.
 Determine identity but also need proof.
 The hotel needs   a passport, the application needs a password.
-#### Authorization: after the hotel confirms who are you, handed hotel key but not before certain claims are checked
-#### on the passport.
-Key provided by hotel only allows entrance to your room and pool (hypothetically) but not doors of other rooms.
+  #### Authorization: after the hotel confirms who are you, handed hotel key but not before certain claims are checked on the passport.
+Key provided by hotel only allows     entrance to your room and pool (hypothetically) but not doors to office spaces, bar, etc..

 ## Identity Cookies
   #### tracks to which user a request belogns to